ToBlick/cs101/content/syllabus.md

 - see me before class
 - raise your hand or simply speak during class
 - see me after class
-- come to my open office hours - hours to be distrubuted in class
+- come to my office hours

 ### Additional tutoring resources